Polyferrocenes: Conductive materials

-Polymers with high refractive index
+High refractive index

-Polyferroccenes have attracted interest as high-refractive-index polymers, such as in antireflection coatings or for light-emitting diodes.
+Polyferroccenes have attracted interest as high-refractive-index polymers, for anti-reflective coatings or light-emitting diodes.
 Poly(1,1'-ferrocene-silane)e, poly(1,1'-ferrocene-phosphane) and polyferrocenes with phenyl side chains are polymers with unusually high refractive index, with values in the refractive index of up to 1.74.
 These polyferrocenes show good film-forming ability.

-Plasma-assisted reactive ion etching
+Plasma resistance

 Poly(ferrocene-dimethylsilane)s (PFS) are promising as barrier materials in plasma-assisted reactive ion etching.
 Due to the presence of iron and silicon in the main chain, the polymer proved to be relatively stable compared to purely organic polymers.
 During the etching, a thin iron and silicon-containing oxide layer was formed on the surface of the poly(ferrocene-dimethylsilane).